 SpecViz: 1D Spectral Visualization Tool¶

-SpecViz is a tool for visualization and quick-look analysis of 1D astronomical spectra.
-It is written in the Python programming language, and therefore can be run anywhere Python is supported (see Installation).
+SpecViz is a tool for 1-D spectral visualization and analysis of astronomical spectrograms.
+It is written in Python thus can be run anywhere Python is supported (see Installation).
 SpecViz is capable of reading data from FITS and ASCII tables (see Custom Loaders).

-SpecViz allows spectra to be easily plotted and examined.
-It supports instrument-specific data quality handling, flexible spectral units conversions, custom plotting attributes, plot annotations, tiled plots, and other features.
+Once ingested, data can be plotted and examined with a large selection of custom settings.
+SpecViz supports instrument-specific data quality handling, flexible spectral units conversions, custom plotting attributes, plot annotations, tiled plots, etc.